MicrosoftDocs/microsoft-style-guide/styleguide/developer-content/code-examples.md

 Help developers determine what to modify.
 Add comments to explain details, but don't overdo it.
 Don't state the obvious.

-**Show expected output, either in a separate section after the code example or by using code comments within the code example.
+**Show expected output**, either in a separate section after the code example or by using code comments within the code example.
-**

-**Consider accessibility requirements for code that creates UI.
+**Consider accessibility requirements** for code that creates UI.
 For example, include alternate text for images.
-**

 **Write secure code.**
 For example, always validate user input, never hard-code passwords in code, and use code-analysis tools to detect security issues.

-**Show exception handling only when it's intrinsic to the example.
-Don’t catch exceptions thrown when invalid arguments are passed to parameters.
+**Show exception handling only when it's intrinsic to the example.** Don’t catch exceptions thrown when invalid arguments are passed to parameters.
-**

-**Always compile and test your code.
+**Always compile and test** your code.
-**

 **Provide an easy way for developers to copy and run the code.** If the code example demonstrates interactive and animated